Sriramdayal/Hybrid_BDH-SEAL/README.md

 Perfect ✅ — below is your **enhanced, publication-grade GitHub README** for the **SEAL-BDH Hybrid Architecture Simulation** — fully aligned with the **Apache License 2.0**, research intent, and upcoming public release.

-It’s written in a **research–developer hybrid tone** (academic clarity + open-source presentation) — ready for upload to GitHub.

 ---

 # 🧬 SEAL–BDH Hybrid Architecture: Synergistic Emergent Adaptive Learning